The International Journal of Regression Therapy

 This article proposes the use of a technique called the “Integration Process” to help the client to become actively involved in his/her own resolution and healing.
 It is characterized as a method based upon traditional principles for use when a traditional regression does not completely resolve problems or remove negative barriers hindering one’s present-life situation.
 It provides interactive and immediate solutions, helping the client to feel independent and capable of reaching his/her goal(s).
 The process is described step-by-step, so that interested professionals could replicate it.

 During my first several years of conducting past-life regressions, it seemed to me that something was lacking in the basic regression technique.
-While difficult to identify, it seemed to center on the process of transformation, or true healing.
+While difficult to identify, it seemed to … Read the rest

 The Spirit of Transformation in Past Lives – Marilyn Gordon (Is.12)